 There a number of scriptures, that I find disrespectful of the disabled, coming from God as well as from King David and others.
 This disrespect stems from the perception that those ones have limited abilities directly caused by their disablements.

 Going back to God’s creative work, I find that I have a bit of an issue with this next piece of the Law.
 God is basically saying that no disabled man can serve as an Aaronic priest.
-At face value this seems to be highly biased and discriminatory of God in that it was He that made the disabled that way and then He proceeds to excludes them from office.
+At face value this seems to be highly biased and discriminatory of God in that it was He that made the disabled that way and then He proceeds to exclude them from office.
 The only way that I can justify this in my mind is to consider that God knows each and every one of us intimately both physically and spiritually.
 Consequently, I can only think that He would make those disabled whom He did not deem to be spiritually fit for such high office:

 16 And Jehovah spoke to Moses, saying,